 4.4.3 Natural Treatment System Design.
 The District reserves the right to give final approval of the design of natural treatment systems by developers.
-The design must be in accordance with the District's Procedures Guide, Construction Manual, and NTS Design Guidelines.
+Such The design shallmust be in accordance with the District's Procedures Guide, Construction Manual, and NTS Design Guidelines.

-4.5 LIMITATIONS ON SERVICE CONNECTIONS
+4.5 LIMITATIONS ON SERVICE CONNECTIONS:

-Permits will be issued according to the following conditions:
+No permit shallPermits will be issued except onaccording to the following conditions: